grant-king/ML_progress/log.md

 The agile course is great.
 The specilization will help me understand the best systematic approach to designing software and will also give me a lot of good general business insight into tech operations.
 It is definately the right course for me to take right now.
 I will also continue with the general PM specialization for a more complete understanding of the projet process, from a generic perspective.

+May 14, 2019

+**Today's Progress:** Continued Agile course.
+TPTM Flask day 2 and supplement videos from Corey Schafer.

+**Thoughts:** I really like the simplicity of Flask so far.
+Following TPTM Julian's videos and Corey's more in-depth equivalents to get a primer on the basics and make a simple web app.
+I can see the situations where I'd prefer it over Django.
+I won't delve too deep with learning it for now, but it will be a good thing to experiment with more when I get back to doing stuff in Django.

 # **Links to work:**
 ## Jupyter Notebooks
 #### Movie JSON EDA